BethHandorf/NonPH_IPTW/README.md

 FigA1_input_var.csv - this file contains the numerical results used to create Figure A1

-results_graphs_v2.R - this R code creates Figure 1 and Figure A1
+results_graphs.R - this R code creates Figure 1 and Figure A1